Information and Resources

 - Solid Waste Action Plan (SWAP)

 Many of us have electronics that need to be disposed of.
-Electronic waste can contain toxic ingredients such as flame retardants, lead, mercury, nickel and cadmium and other heavy metals.
-When these materials end up in the landfill they have the potential to cause harm to the air we breath, the water we drink and human health.
+E-waste can contain toxic ingredients such as flame retardants, lead, mercury, nickel and cadmium and other heavy metals.
+When these materials end up in the landfill they have the potential to cause harm to the air we breath, the water we drink, and human health.
 Electronics also contain valuable metals such as gold and silver that can be salvaged to make new materials.

 |Material||Requirements||Services||Good to know|

-May be included in the YG Designated Materials Regulation (DMR), meaning a recycling fee would be included in the purchase price, similar to the tire program.
+Effective October 1st, 2018 included in the YG Designated Materials Regulation (DMR), meaning a recycling fee included in the purchase price, similar to the tire program.

 Some new style computers in good condition may be accepted by Computers for Schools.

 Only collected on Household Hazardous Waste Days.
 Do not place in garbage

 Vehicle batteries may be sold to Raven Recycling all year round.

 Lithium Ion(Li-Ion), small sealed lead acid (SSLA/Pb) rechargeable batteries, lithium primary batteries, button cell batteries, and alkaline batteries can be taken to Call2REcycle collection depots: The Source, Staples, and Raven Recycling.

 Proper handling of batteries: Lithium Ion (Li-Ion), Small Sealed Lead Acid (SSLA/Pb) rechargeable batteries and lithium primary batteries must be individually bagged or have their terminals covered with tape.
 Other battery types do not need to be individually bagged.
 If you are unsure what type of battery, then please bag it to be on the safe side.